SaaS Economics

 Months to recover CAC~17~26

 Same price, same CAC, same product appeal.
 The high-margin company recovers its acquisition cost roughly nine months sooner, then spends those nine months compounding while the low-margin company is still paying itself back.
+The full mechanics of that recovery clock are in why CAC payback period is the SaaS metric that matters.

 The hidden vulnerability: margin compresses